World Design in Video Games and Why It Works, from Pokémon to Hitman

 Manny Malhotra

-Hi, I’m Manny, currently a sophomore studying MCC and linguistics.
-I love writing about video games and what they tell us about ourselves.
-In my free time, if I'm not going insane over baseball, you'll find me grinding out my Duolingo trees and listening to Rauw Alejandro’s entire discography on loop.
+Manny is currently a junior studying MCC and linguistics.
+He loves reading and writing about video games and what they can tell us about ourselves.
+In his free time, if he's not learning a new language, you'll find him going insane over baseball or spamming his Latin Urban playlists on loop.

 Previous